|SMHA – Board of Directors |

 Herring is the past head of Directorate for Family and Community Development, former President of Rebuild Iberia, former board member of Episcopal Solomon House Outreach, former president of Louisiana Partners of the Americas and past board member of Louisiana Microenterprise Development.
 She works as a consultant for entrepreneurial and creative business approaches.
 She also has served as the director of the New Environmental Processes Research Team at the Rodale Research Center and as the director of programs retraining individuals through mentoring and education.

-Ashley Shelton, Board Member
+Ashley Shelton, Executive Director of The Power Coalition, Board Member

 Shelton provides leadership and expertise to the SMHA board in policy and philanthropy.
 She serves as the Director of One Voice Louisiana, is the former interim-vice president of Programs and director of Policy Initiatives for Louisiana Disaster Recovery Foundation.
 Shelton also has worked as a senior consultant for PolicyLink, director of Grantmaking and Programs for the Baton Rouge Area Foundation and serves on the Capital City Kids Museum board.
 She was appointed to the Louisiana Board of Ethics in December 2012.